Zyst/zyst.io/_posts/2015-10-27-why-Im-switching-to-c#.markdown

 Then there's the Entity Framework.
 Hibernate is pretty similar, and so is NHibernate.
 No particular advantage to be gained there, but then you get to the scaffolding.

-Once you start using scaffolding in your project (This being in an MVC context) Visual Studio grabs the Model, and automatically generates a CQRS Controller and View.
+Once you start using scaffolding in your project (This being in an MVC context) Visual Studio grabs the Model, and automatically generates a CRUD Controller and View.
 It's amazing how fast everything becomes with this.

 What I'm trying to say is: It frees you from the most mundane and repetitive aspects of programming and just lets you code.